 As part of this responsibility, we undertake a programme of visits to universities and other higher education Institutions to review computing courses.

-Courses are accredited for Chartered IT Professional (CITP), BCS's own Chartered qualification.
+Courses are accredited for Chartered IT Professional (CITP), the Institute's own Chartered qualification.

 During our visits to institutions our accreditation panels often find many examples of best practice.
 These range from the relationships institutions have with industry, providing employability skills and engaging with schools.
-Download recent examples of best practice
+We have created a comprehensive set of examples in order to share this best practice.
+They are categorised into the following sections:

 Through our position as a Nominated Body with the Engineering Council, engineering-related programmes accredited by BCS are also recognised under the Washington and Sydney Accords.
 The Washington Accord mutually recognises engineering education accreditation processes at Chartered Engineer level.
 The Sydney Accord provides a mechanism for recognising engineering education accreditation processes at Incorporated Engineer level.
 Find out more about the Washington and Sydney Accords.